 Portsmouth Press

-Portsmouth Press is an uppercase display font forged in Portsmouth, UK.
-Built from hand-printed wood type blocks using a historic Barrett 1812 letterpress, it preserves the texture and irregularities of the original oil-printed letters.
-Digitised and refined in Glyphs, it is a tribute to analogue typography.
+Portsmouth Press is an uppercase display font made in Portsmouth, UK.
+It began as a set of prints pulled by hand from wood type on a Barrett 1812 letterpress, and the digital version, drawn in Glyphs, keeps the texture and irregularities of the original oil prints.

 2025Process

-The process began with access to a rare Barrett 1812 letterpress in Portsmouth—only three are known to still exist worldwide.
-Using vintage wooden type blocks and thick oil-based ink, a series of prints were manually pulled.
+The starting point was access to a Barrett 1812 letterpress in Portsmouth, one of only three known to survive.
+Using vintage wood type and thick oil-based ink, I pulled a series of prints by hand.

-The wood blocks, some scarred and worn by age, were arranged by hand and printed on newsprint.
-Their natural imperfections became the core aesthetic of the typeface.
+The blocks, many of them scarred and worn with age, were set by hand and printed on newsprint.
+Their wear carried straight into the letterforms.

-The prints were scanned, vectorised, and redrawn in Glyphs, preserving the quirks of the original impressions.
-Portsmouth Press is uppercase-only, with no punctuation or numerals.
-Built to honour its material history, it's ideal for posters, titles, and bold typographic statements.
+The prints were scanned, vectorised and redrawn in Glyphs, keeping the quirks of each impression.
+Portsmouth Press is uppercase only, with no punctuation or numerals, and is meant for posters, titles and other display work.

 Gallery